sisinflab/warprec/warprec/data/README.md

 Some general information about the clustering files accepted:

-- Labels are important, they need to be consisted with the other files.
+- Header is important, it needs to be consistent with the other files.
 - The cluster must be numerated starting from 1, as the `cluster 0` is used as fallback.
     - In case of incorrect numeration, the framework will take care of this step for you.